Macaplix/FFmpeg-Library-Builder/README.md

 ### step 5 - Make FFmpeg ( without actually building )

 Runs *make* with *-t* ( touch ) argument which only generate empty .o files in place where *make* would normally build the binary files.
-The library isn't built at this step, it would be unnecessary and time consumming, but the empty files will later give us a clue on what source files are needed, taking in consideration the configuration that was set in previous step.
+The library isn't built at this step, it would be unnecessary and time consuming, but the empty files will later give us a clue on what source files are needed, taking in consideration the configuration that was set in previous step.

  * **Manual step:**